MacBook Not Charging after Tahoe Update? 10 Quick Fixes!

 5. Check the Charging Port for Dust and Debris

-6. Check Charging Cable
+6. Check the Charging Cable

 7. Cool Down Your Mac